 We are working collaboratively with other animal protection organizations and the fashion industry itself, while campaigning for change alongside supporters, fashionistas and consumers, FOUR PAWS has effectively moved the industry to better care for animals.
 Since 1988, we have advocated for animals who are abused for fur, down and now wool and more broadly said, for fashion.
 Most recently, we have published a list of over 260 brands who have policies against mulesing an increasing number of those have set concrete commitments to only source certified muelsing-free wool in the coming years and over 40 brands have directly addressed the Australian wool industry in an open letter to call for joint efforts to end mulesing.

-*Important note: Asking Nike to #StopCruelWool and to commit to certified mulesing-free wool, does not mean that mulesing-free wool is wool completely free of animal cruelty.
+*Important note: Asking sportswear brands to #StopCruelWool and to commit to certified mulesing-free wool, does not mean that mulesing-free wool is wool completely free of animal cruelty.
 There are other animal welfare issues which need to be tackled as well.
 However, mulesing is the biggest surgical intervention which farmed animals are subjected to on a routine basis.
 It was invented 100 years ago to save sheep from flystrike, when pain-free alternatives were lacking; alternatives that are available now.
 Ending mulesing is an urgent call to improve the lives of millions of lambs.
 Nevertheless, the journey towards high sheep welfare will not stop there.